 In the Company's balance sheet, investments in subsidiaries are accounted for at cost less impairment losses.

-2.12 Associate and joint venture
+2.12 Associate

 An associate is an entity over which the Group has the power to participate in the financial and operating policy decisions of the investee but does not have control or joint control of those policies.